janvi01/janvi01_articles/cltfgbbds000609ju231x9ca6.md

         ```

-    It looks like let isn't hoisted, **but it is**, let's understand how.
+    It looks like let isn't hoisted, but it is, let's understand how.

     During the hoisting stage, both variable 'a' and variable 'b' are initialized as undefined.
 However, variable 'b' is stored in the global or window storage space, while variable 'a' is stored in a separate memory object called a script.
 This means that 'a' can only be accessed after it has been assigned a value.
 Attempting to access 'a' before it has been assigned a value will throw an error.

     There is a term known as Temporal Dead Zone.
 It refers to the time between when a let variable is hoisted and when it is initialized with a value.

     Any line of code before the "let a = 10" line in the above example is considered the temporal dead zone for the variable 'a'.
 This means that since the variable 'a' is not accessible on a global scale, it is also not accessible in the context of window/this also.